-Step-5: On next window, select the Enabled option.
+Step-5: On the next window, select the Enabled option.
 Henceforth, hit Apply and OK button to save the changes.

 Note: Doing this way won’t disable the transparency effects across all apps and desktop.

-In case, you want to go back to earlier settings, just follow above steps and select the Not Configured option in the opened policy under Step-5.
+In case, you want to go back to earlier settings, just follow the above steps and select the Not Configured option in the opened policy under Step-5.

 3. Via Registry Editor

 This method is applicable for all Windows users whether they are using Home, Pro, enterprise etc. However, be cautious while changing registry entries.
 This is because if you perform any changes incorrectly, your Operating System may crash.
-Hence, as a precaution, you must create a System restore point before proceeding ahead.
+Hence, as a precaution, you must create a System Restore point before proceeding ahead.
 Here are the steps to proceed-

 - Type regedit at the void and press Enter to start Registry Editor.